🧑⚕️ New Patients Save 50% on their Consultation! 💰 Limited-Time Offer. ⏰ T&Cs Apply ✨ Call Now!

 Recovery After Fat Transfer Breast Augmentation

-• Pain and discomfort are only mild after Fat Transfer and should be easily controlled by the pain-relievers your doctor will prescribe.
+• Pain and discomfort are only mild after Fat Transfer Breast Augmentation and should be easily controlled by the pain-relievers your surgeon will prescribe.

 • Rest at home during the first 24 hours.
 Do not exert yourself and avoid strenuous activities or exercise during the first 2 weeks after surgery.